biaobin/IMPACT-T/utilities/lattice_parser/readme.md

 close(33)
 ```

 Pay attention to that, for `impt,imptold`, it’s z-direction first, and then r-direction for data sampling.
-However, for `poisson`, which is Parmela static E-field format, it’s r-direction first and then z-direction.
+However, for `poisson`, which is Parmela static E-field or magnetic field format (`Poisson`), it’s r-direction first and then z-direction.

 A new parameter `V12` is added for `112` element to determine the `datafmt`.